 When it comes to transportation the Netherlands is easy to traverse and has great public transportation.
 Located in Western Europe and bordered by Belgium and Germany, the Netherlands is very well connected to many European cities and countries.
 Public transport is easily accessible (and very clean) and the infamous Schiphol airport can have you at any major European city within an hour or two.
 Also, let’s not forget about cycling which is a major part of Dutch culture.
 Everyone and I mean literally everyone cycles to work, school, the store…you name it.
 Not only is it good for the environment, but your health and you’ll be able to save you money on your commute!
 Keep in mind that owning a car is expensive but there really is no reason to with such great transit options.

-Overall, the quality and standard of living in the Netherlands is high and I am glad to call it my home.
-My top Dutch cities of choice to move to would be Utrecht, Rotterdam or Eindhoven because of affordability, employment, things to and a buzzing food and drinking scene.
+Overall, the quality and standard of living in the Netherlands are high and I am glad to call it my home.
+My top Dutch cities of choice to move to would be Utrecht, Rotterdam, or Eindhoven because of affordability, employment, things to and a buzzing food and drinking scene.
 If you want more information on Dutch cities, check out the top 5 places to live in the Netherlands.

 For any list regarding the best countries to live in, Germany typically makes an appearance (especially for the best places to live in Europe).
 According to Worldwide Population Review, Germany scores an 8 in the 2020 Quality of life ranking.
-There are wonderful historical sights, green spaces, bumping music and cultural scene – truly something for everyone.
-It’s also one of the best places to live in Europe for Expat.
+There are wonderful historical sights, green spaces, bumping music, and a cultural scene – truly something for everyone.
+It’s also one of the best places to live in Europe for expats.
 Over 120,000 expats came from America alone in 2018.
 Many make the move over to Germany for the job opportunities and high salaries.
 And even with the impact of COVID taken into account, Germany still remains the strongest economy in the European Union.
-English is also widely spoken here especially in cities like Berlin. learning the local language never hurts to have under your belt.
+English is also widely spoken here especially in cities like Berlin.
+Learning the local language never hurts to have under your belt.

 In Germany, public transport is totally dependable.
 Metropolitan cities are accessible by underground train lines.
 You can take the commuter rail if you are going between suburbs and close by towns.
-There are many bus systems, trams, etc. making traveling, sightseeing or commuting in Germany very easy.
+There are many bus systems, trams, etc. making traveling, sightseeing, or commuting in Germany very easy.

-Lovely beaches, warm weather, a laid-back vibe and low cost of living.
+Lovely beaches, warm weather, a laid-back vibe, and a low cost of living.
 This makes Portugal a great choice for one of the best places to live in Europe.
 It’s a popular choice amongst expats because it has so much to offer.
 On the Happy Planet Index score Portugal achieves a 24.8 and scores 79 out of all countries in the world (that is not bad at all).
 It can be quite expensive living in Western Europe but luckily Portugal is very affordable and reasonably priced for expats.
 You and your partner can live quite comfortably in a smaller Portuguese city for about $1,700 each month.
 Having such a temperate climate means that utilities won’t be that expensive year round especially for the colder months.
 There are many options for public transport like metro, bus or train that are quite reliable and modern.

 Portugal exudes warmth and embraces a slower pace of life.
 That being said the work-life balance is rated positively amongst expats.
 However, keep in mind that career prospects and salaries are low in Portugal.
-If you’re a highly-skilled migrant and a company pays for sponsorship; it would be best to come as an entrepreneur or digital nomad.
+If you’re a highly skilled migrant and a company pays for sponsorship; it would be best to come as an entrepreneur or digital nomad.

-Final Thoughts on the best Places to Live in Europe
+Final Thoughts on the best places to live in Europe

 Does Europe sound like the place for you?
 If so, you need to be realistic and figure out how your relocation is going to take place.
 I always recommend taking a few trips to your potential place of residence.
 This way you can get a feel of the place, what daily life is like, and whether you envision yourself living there.
 In this case, here are some helpful tips to better equip you if this will be your first-time visit to Europe.

 As a US citizen, the longest time you are legally permitted to stay in the Schengen area is 90 days.
 However, don’t be discouraged.
 Check out this list of legitimate visas you can apply to as an American.
-Options such as: pursuing higher education, asking your company to relocate, proving to international companies that you are a highly skilled migrant, research opportunities and entrepreneurship visas.
+Options such as: pursuing higher education, asking your company to relocate, proving to international companies that you are a highly skilled migrant, research opportunities, and entrepreneurship visas.